 (3) Any noncritical action located in a Coastal High Hazard Area, unless the action is a functionally dependent use, existing construction (including improvements), or reconstruction following destruction caused by a disaster.
 If the action is not a functionally dependent use, the action must be designed for location in a Coastal High Hazard Area.
-An action will be considered designed for a Coastal High Hazard Area if:
+An action will be considered designed for a a.
+Revise paragraph (a);

-(i) In the case of reconstruction following destruction caused by a disaster or substantial improvement, the work meets the current standards for V zones in FEMA regulations (44 CFR 60.3(e)) and, if applicable, the Minimum Property Standards for such construction in 24 CFR 200.926d(c)(4)(iii); or b.
-Revise paragraphs (b) introductory text and (b)(1);
+Coastal High Hazard Area if:

+(i) In the case of reconstruction

+following destruction caused by a

+disaster or substantial improvement, the

+work meets the current standards for V

+zones in FEMA regulations (44 CFR

+60.3(e)) and, if applicable, the Minimum

+Property Standards for such

+construction in 24 CFR

+200.926d(c)(4)(iii); or